Swatisingh2458/Javascript-Learning/README.md

 Javascript Interview Questions:

 1   Explain the concept of "hoisting" in JavaScript.
-2	What are the differences between JavaScript variables created using let, var or const?
-3	What is the difference between == and === in JavaScript?
+2	What are the differences between JavaScript variables created using let, var or const 3	What is the difference between == and === in JavaScript?
 4	What is the event loop in JavaScript runtimes?
 5	Explain event delegation in JavaScript